 - The H1N1 virus is attached to its target cell( surface cells of the nose, throat, and lungs), using its Haemagglutinin antigens.

 - Once the cell is attached to the target cell, the H1N1 engulfs the target cell.
 When the targeted cell is engulfed, the H1N1 cells release its genetic material (RNA) into the cell having two main surface antigens, H1 (hemagglutinin type 1) and N1 (neuraminidase type1).

 - The RNA or ribonucleic acid travels to the nucleus pierces the bubble of the cell membrane that encloses and releases its RNA cargo into the cell

 Also Read: 7 Tips to Save your Kids from Swine Flu

-- Viral messenger RNA causes the cell to make viral proteins.
+- The messenger ribonucleic acid or mRNA causes the cell to make new viral proteins